keyteki/keyteki/README.md

 The game server should be accessible by browsing to [localhost:4000](http://localhost:4000).

-The docker setup creates a default 'admin' user, and test users 'test0' and 'test1', with the password set to 'password'.
+The docker setup creates a default 'admin' user, and test users 'test0' and 'test1', with the passwords set to 'password'.

 You can register 2 or more users, to play against yourself.
 They can have fake email addresses.